rusenask/mirage/docs/pages/api.rst

 Mirage API v1
 *************

-The Stubo API v1 returns JSON.
+The Mirage API v1 returns JSON.
 The response always returns the version, and payload.
 The payload is either contained under 'data' if the response is successful or 'error' for errors.
 Errors contain a descriptive message under 'message' and the http error code under 'code'.
 Successful responses depend on the call made and are described below.